 Photographs used in the document rely primarily on current images taken during the field survey.
 When clear images were not possible, secondary sources were used.
 Historic images were gathered from secondary sources.
 All sources have been cited within the image caption.
+Unless otherwise cited, images were taken by PAST Consultants, LLC, in 2024.
 The U.S. Copyright Office allows the reproduction of secondary photographs provided they are used for "criticism, comment, news reporting, teaching, scholarship, and/or research.
 The following Historic Context Statement utilizes secondary photographs and maps as a means teaching, scholarship and research.
-These images are cited and the source duly acknowledged.7